Soham-More/latexgen/README.md

 # What does this do?

-Merge confits are caused due to confilting changes on same line of code, latexgen solves this issue by preventing from everyone editing the same file.

 Latexgen auto-generates chapter files(Eg. laplace.tex for laplace transfrom), by walking through all the latex files in all the directories, and adding them to their respective chapter latex files.
+This prevents most of the merge conflits caused due to everyone adding their solution to the same file.

 In addition to this, it also maintains a list of all contributors.